lucapette/fakedata/README.md

 INSERT INTO TABLE (email,domain) values ('yigitpinarbasi@example.org','example.me');
 ```

-You can specify the name of the column using a field with the following format `column_name=generator`.
+You can specify the name of the column using a field with the following format
+`column_name=generator`.
 For example:

 ```sh
 $ fakedata login=email referral=domain --format=sql --limit 1
 INSERT INTO TABLE (login,referral) values ('calebogden@example.com','test.me');
 ```

-# Installation guide
+# How to install

 ## Homebrew